What About Facebook Live?

 Your Website with WORSHIPcast Streaming Licensing

-• Report your song usage which ensures songwriter royalties paid out properly and timely.
+- Report your song usage, which ensures songwriter royalties are paid out properly and timely.

-• If your church owns song copyrights, you will receive royalty revenue every quarter if you have WORSHIPcast Streaming License and report your song activity use.
+- If your church owns song copyrights, you can receive royalty revenue every quarter if you have WORSHIPcast Streaming License and report your song activity use.

 Of course, it is the church or user’s responsibility to understand and abide by the Terms & Conditions of any service you use.
 In many cases, it is advisable to obtain legal counsel regarding how to legally use the service and avoid copyright infringement.